kibook/s1kd-tools/s1kd-instance/README.md

 Give the data module instance a different infoName.

 -L
-Source (-s or stdin) is a list of module filenames to create instances of, rather than a single module.
+Source is a list of object filenames to create instances of, rather than an object itself.

 -l &lt;lang&gt;
 Set the language and country of the instance.
 For example, to create an instance for US English, lang would be "en-US".